Thimxx/pyGenealogical-Tools/README.md

 1) Access by command line to Geni profiles and relationship information.
 2) Geni interface
-    2.1) Build a tree of ancestors in Geni
+* Build a tree of ancestors in Geni
-    2.2) Build a map of cousins of a given profile in Geni.
+* Build a map of cousins of a given profile in Geni.
-    2.3) Create a child in geni
+* Create a child, parents or partner in geni
-    2.4) Delete a profile in geni
+* Delete a profile in geni
 3) Several genealogical functions.
-    3.1) Get children surname based on several naming conventions 3.2) Get name removing surnames
+* Get children surname based on several naming conventions
+* Get name removing surnames
-    3.3) Check dates consistency in profiles
+* Check dates consistency in profiles
 4) A common base profile for any genealogical input
 5) A tool for parsing FamilySearch excel outputs of sons in a family.
-    5.1) Import to Geni an excel output of children from FamilySearch records
+* Import to Geni an excel output of children from FamilySearch records

 Notice that this import is intended to import registers from FamilySearch, is you are interested in importing profiles from a family tree located in FamilySearch to Geni use this tool: https://github.com/jeffg2k/SmartCopy, which is a pretty nice piece of software and very helpful.